Jeremiah 31:7-9; Hebrews 5:1-6; Mark 10:46-52

-What in the world do we see?
+What in this world of ours do we see?
 What do we deliberately not see?
 What do we fail to see due to apathy, indifference, selfishness, pride and arrogance?
 Do we see the hurting, the hungry, the miserably poor, the outcast, and the little people?
 The media presents us with the glittering beautiful people, those at the pinnacle of political and corporate power, the superstars in the sports and entertainment industries.
-Mother Teresa and Pope John Paul II invite us to see other people, not just ourselves but those around us.
+Mother Teresa and Pope Francis invite us to see other people, not just ourselves but those around us.
 Do we see them and really look at them, or do we ignore them?

 And what about the little people, the no-names hit by tragedy that never interest television and newspaper reporters?
-Christ leads us to pay attention to those who are marginalized, those whom this world holds in little regard, whom this world bids us overlook, whom this world condemns to be of little value.
+Pope Francis bids us to pay attention to those who are marginalized, those whom this world holds in little regard, whom this world would have us overlook, whom this world condemns to be of little value.
 This blindness needs to be cured.
 More tragically, the world would have us not look at an ultrasound picture of a living, moving fetus.
 The world would have us rid ourselves of the dying.
 The world would capture our attention by images of the glamorous and the glittering, blinding us to the ones who are really hurting.

 All of this leads us to the great question of the day.
 How does Christ see you?
 What is Christ’s vision for you?
 The answer is, of course, not simple.
 But what is at issue is the question of what it means to be a human person.
 And what it means to be a human person is the overriding question of our day.